open-prophetdb/biomedgps-data/README.md

-# Knowledge Graph for BioMedGPS Project
+# [KnowledgeGraph] Knowledge Graph for BioMedGPS Project

 This repository contains the codes to build a knowledge graph for BioMedGPS project.
 Which depends on the [ontology-matcher](https://github.com/yjcyxky/ontology-matcher) package and [graph-builder](https://github.com/yjcyxky/graph-builder) package.